 king Pareekshit.
 Pareekshit was the son of Abhimanyu and Uttarai, the grandson of Arjuna and Subathra.

-This Bharatham narrated by Vaisambhaayanar was later told by Sudar to several rishis led by rishi Sounagar in the Naimisaaranyam forest.
+This Bharatham narrated by Vaisambhaayanar was later told by Sudar (Suta) to several rishis led by rishi Saunagar (Saunaka)in the Naimisaaranyam forest.

 Sage Vyaasa is siad to have rendered a total of 60 lakhs slokas.